11 Awesome Spots To Go Scuba Diving In Crete for a Fun Vacation!

 Crete has many diving centers to choose from, so no matter where you are staying, you will find a suitable center that will fit your needs and your budget.

-Scuba diving, unlike most other water sports, requires training, certification, and a license.
 And it might turn out to be dangerous, even fatal, so it’s always important to book a diving experience that includes certification and instructor-led dives with a reputable dive center.

 Here are just a few to check out around the island:

-• Divers Club Crete-offers two locations in the north of Crete, one in Agia Pelagia, and since 2016 also in Hersonissos.
+• Divers Club Crete offers two locations in the north of Crete, one in Agia Pelagia, and since 2016 also in Hersonissos.

 • AquaDive in Agia Pelagia offers experiences both on the northern and the southern coasts and even night dives!